Nozbe/Michael.team/en/_posts/2011-10-26-enjoying-business-of-software.md

 There's this amazing thing about listening to great similar-thinking guys doing geeky-software-stuff in their industries and learning from them.

-I've listened to talks about disruption, creativity, A/B testing, mistakes, successes, pricing, social media... etc... and as I listen to each talk my mind keeps spinning and getting new ideas for the stuff I'd love to do, ideas I'd want to implement in my company and improvements I'd love to build into [Nozbe](http://www.nozbe.com/)...
+I've listened to talks about disruption, creativity, A/B testing, mistakes, successes, pricing, social media... etc... and as I listen to each talk my mind keeps spinning and getting new ideas for the stuff I'd love to do, ideas I'd want to implement in my company and improvements I'd love to build into [Nozbe][n]...

 ## Re-discovering ideas all over again